dwimberger/vmq-jwt-auth-plugin/README.md

 This plugin enables JWT authentication and authorization for VerneMQ.
 Currently,  MQTT 3.1 and 3.1.1 clients are supported by the plugin.
 The JWTs need to be signed using the HS512 algorithm.

+Forked from ico77/vernemq_auth_plugin, fixed repos and dependencies and added a build script that uses the vernemq/vmq-plugin-bundler.

 ## How does it work

 The plugin uses the claims from the token to authenticate users and authorize them to publish/subscribe to topics.